alexbelgium/hassio-addons/qbittorrent/README.md

 Username: "admin" #username to access webui.
 Please change it as the default is admin for all installations.
 customUI: selection from list # alternative webUI can be set here.
 Latest version set at each addon start.
-SavePath: "/share/qbittorrent" # Define the download directory
+SavePath: "/share/qbittorrent" # Define the download directory DNS_servers : 8.8.8.8,1.1.1.1 # Keep blank to use router’s DNS, or set custom DNS to avoid spamming in case of local DNS ad-remover
-networkdisks: "//SERVER/SHARE" # optional, list of smbv2/3 servers to mount, separated by commas
+networkdisks: "//SERVER/SHARE" # optional, list of smb servers to mount, separated by commas
 cifsusername: "username" # optional, smb username, same for all smb shares
 cifspassword: "password" # optional, smb password, same for all smb shares)
 openvpn_enabled: yes/no